Police: Body of 2nd missing woman found in storage unit

 Friday, Ernster said St. Paul police investigators received a tip that Xayavong was in an abusive relationship with Jorgenson and was also missing.
 That tip was received while officers were investigating Starren’s disappearance.

-Ernster said the department immediately opened a missing person’s case for her and recently found her body when executing a search warrant at the storage unit.
-He added that police also recently executed a search warrant in Shoreview at a home Jorgenson previously owned.
+Ernster said the department immediately opened a missing person’s case for her and found her body Thursday when executing a search warrant at the storage unit.
+He added that police also executed a search warrant earlier Friday at a Shoreview home Jorgenson previously owned.

 As of Friday, Jorgenson hadn’t been charged in Xayavong’s death but Ernster called him a “person of interest.”